CdecPGL/vcpkg-registory-for-game-dev/README.md

 This repository is a vcpkg registry which contains packages for game development which are not included in the public curated registry.
 If you want to know details of vcpkg, please visit [the repository of vcpkg](https://github.com/Microsoft/vcpkg).

-All codes in this repository are targetting Visual Studio 2022.

 ## Usage

 Add the following lines to `vcpkg-configuration.json` of your project.